jro31/jethro-codes/_articles/projects/blocks-falling.md

 Then if it is... if it is... we then check if the `liveBackground` state is `one`.
 Wow!

-Now you may be asking yourself... _"what is going on right now?"_
+Now you may be asking yourself... _"what's going on right now?"_

 This wasn't how I planned for the background of this game to be, until I made a terrifying discovery: